Assam-Internship-2025-2026-BS5/DesignKit_Merged/README.md

-# DesignKit_Merged
+## DesignKit_Merged
-This is a temporary and for testing merged repository of BS05 & BS06 of the designkit mobile and desktop version
+# This is a temporary and for testing, merged repository of BS05 & BS06 of the designkit (mobile and desktop) version
+   -done by BS05 group for Demo and Testing